AACR-project-GENIE/sandbox/README.md

 There are 2 views

-1. wepage view of the the repository is: (".io link") [https://AACR-project-GENIE.github.io/sandbox](https://AACR-project-GENIE.github.io/sandbox)
+1. webpage view of the the repository is: (".io link") [https://AACR-project-GENIE.github.io/sandbox](https://AACR-project-GENIE.github.io/sandbox)
    webpage view is only possible for public repositories